Preah Maha Ghosananda: Khmer Rouge era

-When the Pol Pot regime collapsed in 1979, Maha Ghosananda was one of only 3,000 Cambodian Buddhist monks alive, out of more than 60,000 at the start of the reign of terror in 1976.
+When the Khmer Rouge regime collapsed in 1979, Maha Ghosananda was one of only 3,000 Cambodian Buddhist monks alive, out of more than 60,000 at the start of the reign of terror in 1976.
 Throughout 1979 Maha Ghosananda established wats in refugee camps along the Thai-Cambodian border, ordaining monks against the orders of the Thai military.
-He also founded more than 30 temples for Cambodian refugees living in Canada and the United States.
+He also founded more than 50 temples for Cambodian refugees living in Canada and the United States.